shellbro/ansible-role-certbot/README.md

 # ansible-role-certbot

-Ansible role for installing Let's Encrypt client on CentOS 7 and Fedora.
+Ansible role for installing Let's Encrypt client on Fedora and CentOS 7.